 IMPORTANT: Be sure power is off in the circuit being measured and all capacitors discharged.

-measured and the red test lead to the positive side of the circuit.
-Turn on the power in the circuit being measured. e.
+d.
+Connect the black test lead to the negative side of the circuit being measured and the red test lead to the positive side of the circuit.